OAI/OpenAPI-Specification/DEVELOPMENT.md

 * GitHub is the medium of record for all spec designs, use cases, and so on.

-* As with 2.0, the **human readable** document is the source of truth.
+* The **human readable** document is the source of truth.
 If using a JSON Schema again to document the spec, it is secondary to the human documentation.
-The documentation should live in a *.md file, in parallel to the 2.0 document (versions/3.0.0.md for example).
+The documentation should live in a *.md file, in parallel to the latest document (versions/3.0.0.md for example).

 * At any given time, there would be *at most* 4 work branches.
 The branches would exist if work has started on them.
 Assuming a current version of 3.0.0: